-One document titled New Zealand Submission to the World Health Organization Working Group on Amendments to the International Health Regulations (2005) has been identified within scope of this part of your request.
-This document is attached to this letter as Appendix 1 and has been released to you in full.
+A copy of New Zealand Submission to the World Health Organization Working Group on Amendments to the International Health Regulations (2005) is attached to this letter as Document 1.
+This is released to you in full and includes rationale for the proposed amendments detailed in it.